-LLC is a one-person training service owned by Tara McLaughlin,
+LLC is a training service owned by Tara McLaughlin, CPDT-KA,

 for puppies and toy breeds,

 as well as more advanced training for Canine Good Citizen and Therapy Dog work.
-All of the training is reward based and force
+All of our training is reward based and force

 free, building a strong relationship and bond of trust and love between you and your dog . . . no shock collars, prong collars, or choke collars are ever used, as they are considered aversive and detrimental to the dog's psychological and physical well being.